It’s cold and frosty in the garden but our days are lengthening… at last winter is drawing to a close.

 Did you know that the UK is on the same latitude as Hudson Bay in Canada and some of the coldest parts of Russia?
 At this time of year they are completely snow bound but here in the UK the Gulf Stream warms the sea and brings mild winter weather to most of us, especially along the west coast.

 Even so the sea is cold this month so February is usually our coldest month of the year.
 Snow is most likely in the Scottish Highlands and Pennines.
-According to the Met Office long range forecast it’s likely that the recent spell of cold and unsettled weather will continue… so February 2016 will probably be extremely cold for most of us here in the UK.
+According to the Met Office long range forecast it’s likely that the recent spell of cold and unsettled weather will continue… so February this year will probably be extremely cold for most of us here in the UK.

 Thank goodness the days are longer in February and there is usually more sunshine.
 We can expect around 75 hours of sun on average this month.
 In February we often have lovely sunny days with clear blue sky… nice and crisp.
 It’s lovely to see the first spring bulbs and hardy shrubs beginning to bloom.
 By now we are all ready for spring and keen to get into the garden to get cracking with all those plans we made this winter.

 Despite the weather February is an exciting time of year.
 It’s late winter and it’s time to decide what you want to do this year in your garden and start growing.
 Yee Ha!
 Now’s the perfect time for a spot of armchair gardening or seed sowing indoors.
 If you jotted down some ideas and plans back in autumn then have a look at the notes and photos in your garden journal to remind yourself of the changes you’d like to make this year.
 Don’t be in too much of a rush to tidy up your entire garden because many insects, overwintering butterflies and Hedgehogs will still be hibernating.

 If your garden is waterlogged or frozen it’s best to keep off the ground until a spell of better weather arrives.
 If the soil is workable then here are some things you can do to improve your garden now: